Ondine (novel)

-Ondine is a romance novel first published in 1988 under Heather Graham Pozzessere's pen name, Shannon Drake.
+Ondine is a 1988 historical romance novel by Heather Graham Pozzessere under the pen name Shannon Drake.
 It is the story of a lady of 17th century England who finds herself cast from nobility when her father is accused of treason and murdered.
 As a noose rests at her neck, her one regret is that she did not have a chance to find his killer.
 She is once again given that chance when Lord Chatham, hoping to use the lady to solve the murder of his wife, takes her hand in marriage to save her from the hangman's rope.
-The novel consists of multiple plot lines making it more than just an average romance novel.
-It may also be classified under the genres of historical romance, mystery, and gothic.

 Plot/setting

-Historical setting
+Prologue

 The novel begins in 1678 during the reign of Charles II of England.

-Prologue

-To settle a land dispute, Lord Warwick Chatham jousts in Charles II's court against Lord Hardgrave, his long-standing enemy.
+To settle a land dispute, Lord Warwick Chatham jousts in the king's court against Lord Hardgrave, his long-standing enemy.
 Warwick wins the battle and walks to a stream for a drink of water.
 Here, he first sees Ondine, though he is unsure if she is real.
 Later in his quarters, Warwick refuses the advances of the lady Anne Fenton.
 Then, his wife, Genevieve, comes to him because she had a nightmare about Warwick's grandmother, who met a suspicious death.
 Warwick assures her that he will protect her, yet he is too late to save her as she falls from the window later.
 Warwick is convinced that she was murdered, but Charles II believes she committed suicide.
 A year later, Warwick is traveling to his home in North Lambria when he meets a death procession.
 After asking his coachman, Jake, if it is true that a woman can be saved from the gallows if someone takes her in marriage, he tells him to follow the procession.